Comic marvel Joan Rivers is born

 Widowed when her husband committed suicide and nearly bankrupted by untrustworthy associates in 1983, Rivers lost her star status.
 She rebounded by returning to her roots, taking every club date she could find, winning a role on Broadway, and in 1994 co-starring with her daughter Melissa in a TV movie about her life.

-Now featured on Celebrity Apprentice, Fashion Police, and the QVC shopping network, ubiquitous on Twitter and Facebook, performing in Las Vegas and Atlantic City, and a perennial inquisitor on the proverbial “red carpet,” Joan Rivers defines what it means to be a survivor.
+Featured on Celebrity Apprentice, Fashion Police, and the QVC shopping network, ubiquitous on Twitter and Facebook, performing in Las Vegas and Atlantic City, and a perennial inquisitor on the proverbial “red carpet,” Joan Rivers defined what it means to be a survivor.
 As she told NPR in 2012, “In our business you do not quit . . .
 You're holding onto the ladder.
 When they cut off your hands, hold on with your elbow.
 When they cut off your arms, hold on with your teeth.
 You don't quit because you don't know where the next job is coming from.”